vibpant/learning-python/README.md

 ```
 Operator overloading
 -
-Whenever a function is called for a class object, a method needs to be declared behind the scenes.
+Whenever an operator (and function) is called for a class object, a method needs to be declared behind the scenes.
+The method is always run in the background at the object level (+ is actually __add__(self))
 ```python

 class Student: